 Public Charge Bonds

 The new rule allows for the posting of a bond in situations where the applicant needs to assure USCIS that he or she will not become a public charge.
 If it is determined that an applicant is likely to become a public charge, he may be offered to opportunity to post a bond of at least $8,100.
 The bond is considered breached if the applicant receives benefits from any of the 9 programs identified above for more than 12 months in the aggregate within any 36-month period.

-Public Charge Rule – Additional Resources
+- Public Charge Rule – Wikipedia

 - Protect Immigrant Families – by Fighting the Public Charge Rule